tharrrk/find-fstab/README.md

 [2]
 You can use it for different files:
   - CONTENTS='#!/bin/bash' or CONTENTS='#!/usr/bin/env bash' may find you your overwritten bash script (note the header)
-  - CONTENTS='%PDF-' can find you "over-printed" PDFs
+  - CONTENTS='%PDF-' can find your "over-printed" PDFs
   - CONTENTS='JFIF' or CONTENTS='Exif' may find your deleted holiday photos.
   - CONTENTS=$'\x89PNG' can find your deleted PNG images and so on.